gabriela-cruz/sample-code/event-type Prospective Memory 2014 - 2016/README.md

 ## Task description

-An event-based PM task is embedded in a 1-back continuous performance ongoing task.
-The task code is a short version of the task written in Eprime.
+The event-based prospective memory task is embedded in a 1-back continuous performance ongoing task.
+The task code is a short version of the task, written in Eprime.
 Some analysis code is also available.